The microdisplay, reinvented.

 Engineered for scale, reliability, clarity, and affordability.

-Numunon replaces millions of powered pixels with a single micro-mirror and three RGB lasers that project light directly, no waste and no decay.
+Numunon replaces millions of powered pixels with a single micro-mirror and three RGB lasers that project light directly, resulting in higher efficiency and lifespan.

 A bright white laser beam splitting into multiple colored light beams and scattering into space with stars.